Make your garden more sustainable or your street a wildlife haven and, in the process, rewild the city.

 How I work

-I am both a plant designer and a gardener – I both work out how to make your vision for your garden come to life and I also come back regularly to maintain it.
+I am both a plant designer and a gardener – I work out how to make your vision for your garden come to life and I also come back regularly to maintain it.

 I can